Rule 72(t) Calculator & Plan

 If you have $200,000 or more in your 401(k), IRA or other Qualified Retirement Plan, We Can Help.
-Ask us about our No-Fee, No Market Risk 72(t) options.
-We work with the most well-known 72(t)-friendly insurance companies and financial institutions to customize a portfolio to execute your 72(t) penalty-free income plan.
+Ask us about our No-Fee, No Market Risk 72(t) investment options.
+We work with the most well-known 72(t)-friendly custodians to customize and manage your portfolio to execute your penalty-free income plan.

 Want to Set Up a 72(t) Series of Equal Periodic Payments (SEPP)?

 We are a full-service Wealth Management Firm operating under a fiduciary standard that specializes in this little-known strategy.
 Let us help you!
 Learn how to access your 401(k), IRA or other retirement money penalty-free utilizing a properly structured 72(t) SEPP.

 Want to know if 72(t) makes sense for you?